Glassia Side Effects

 Generic Name: alpha 1-proteinase inhibitor

-Note: This page contains information about the side effects of alpha 1-proteinase inhibitor.
-Some of the dosage forms included on this document may not apply to the brand name Glassia.
+Note: This document contains side effect information about alpha 1-proteinase inhibitor.
+Some of the dosage forms listed on this page may not apply to the brand name Glassia.

 For the Consumer

 Applies to alpha 1-proteinase inhibitor: intravenous powder for solution, intravenous solution

 Along with its needed effects, alpha 1-proteinase inhibitor (the active ingredient contained in Glassia) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur while taking alpha 1-proteinase inhibitor:

 - difficult, burning, or painful urination

 - loss of voice

 - nasal congestion